emrahcimrendev/emrahcimren_dev.github.io/_posts/2019-8-30-Predicting Short Term Trucking Rates with Random Forests.md

 ## Analysis

-The following are the steps in the analysis.
-Figure 2 summarizes the analysis steps.
+The following are the steps in the analysis, summarized by Figure 2.

 1. Clean data, remove outliers
 2. Create features (feature engineering)